Unlock the educational power of Horror films this Halloween

 The String: A Grim Fable is a psychological horror, told entirely without dialogue, that follows a young man whose life takes a disturbing turn when he wakes up tied to his bed.
 The film's precise pace and haunting imagery create a suspenseful atmosphere that explores themes of identity and life and death.

-The 2022 Into Film Festival is taking place from 8-25 November, and will bring learning to life for 5-19 year olds across the UK by inspiring young people to watch, understand and make film in new and creative ways.
-While many events are already booked up, there are still places available at a number of horror screenings across the UK - see below for details.
+The 2024 Into Film Festival is taking place from 8-29 November, and will bring learning to life for 5-19 year olds across the UK by inspiring young people to watch, understand and make film in new and creative ways.

-And remember - the Into Film Festival is entirely free of charge, so be sure to book your places before the remaining events fill up!
+This year's programme includes several screenings of A Quiet Place: Day One, the latest instalment of the sci-fi horror series that sees creatures with ultra-sensitive hearing invading Earth.
+And remember - the Into Film Festival is entirely free of charge, so be sure to book your places before they fill up!

 * Screenings for an entertainment or extra-curricular purpose require a PVS (Public Video Screening) Licence from Filmbankmedia.
 State-funded schools in England are covered by the PVS Licence.